nicholas-fong/KML-to-GeoJSON/README.md

 ```
 $python3 distance.py
 ```
-From GPX to GeoJSON and KML:
+From GPX to GeoJSON and KML (in that order):
 ```
 $python3 gpx2geo.py grouse
 $python3 geo2kml.py grouse